 About me

-Artist, Alan Reeve has been the Art Chair/Teacher at Marion Catholic High School in Marion, Ohio, for the past twelve years.
-Reeve teaches a multitude of disciplines including: drawing, painting, ceramics, sculpture, computer graphics, photography, and photojournalism.
-His knowledge and passion for teaching art has led several of his students to further their education in art and pursue art degrees.
+Professional artist, Alan Reeve currently works as a character design artist for Promo Costumes located in Marion, Ohio.
+Prior to this, Reeve was the Art Chair/Teacher at Marion Catholic High School in Marion, Ohio, for fifteen years until it abruptly closed in 2013.
+During his tenure, Reeve taught a multitude of disciplines including: drawing, painting, ceramics, sculpture, computer graphics, photography, and photojournalism.
+Recognized in Who’s Who of American Teachers, his knowledge and passion for teaching led many of his students to further their education in art.

 Selected Exhibitions: